CISecurity/ControlsAssessmentSpecification/control-16/control-16.8.rst

 Inputs
 -----------
-#.
-Inventory of accounts
-#.
-Inventory of business processes and/or business owners
+#. :code:`GV1`: Enterprise Asset Inventory

 Operations
 ----------
 #.
-For each account, enumerate any associated business processes or ownership
+Use Input 1 :code:`GV1` to identify and enumerate productions systems (M1)
+#.
+For each production system identified in Operation 1, use Input 1 :code:`GV1` to identify if at least one non-production system exists for the system
+	#.
+Identify and enumerate productions systems with at least one non-production system (M2)
+	#.
+Identify and enumerate productions systems without a non-production system (M3)

 Measures
 --------
-* M1 = List of accounts
+* M1 = Count of production systems
-* M2 = Count of M1
+* M2 = Count of production systems with a non-production system to complement
-* M3 = List of accounts not associated with any business process or ownership
-* M4 = Count of M3
-* M5 = List of accounts associated with at least one business process or ownership
-* M6 = Count of M5
+* M3 = Count of productions systems without a non-production system to complement

 Metrics
 -------